JuniperChicago/nuxt-typescript-express/README.md

-# Nuxt Typescript Express AzureWebapps
+# Nuxt Typescript Express

-> Nuxt starter with Typescript and Express, can run on Azure
+> Nuxt starter with Typescript and Express, can run on Azure App Service

+Includes minimal working elements to demonstrate middleware, server middleware written in typescript, and Vuex store.

 ## Build Setup